You are visiting the site as a unregistered user. You can earn points and a new level by registering. Register free for ever!

 Share

-KaosAquarius 4 years, 5 months ago
+KaosAquarius 5 years ago

 "You need to motivate yourself, no matter what, definitely when things are bad, but also when things are good.
 Or else, you risk becoming complacent." – Viswanathan Anand